 What is Copy Trading? – The Fundamentals

-Key elements which need to be present in order to facilitate the implantation of a copy trading strategy are typically:
+Key elements which need to be present in order to facilitate copy trading are:

-- a trading platform which allows copy trading to be performed, such as eToro, ZuluTrade, or NAGA Trader.
+- A copy trading platform that allows copy trading to be performed, such as eToro, ZuluTrade, or NAGA Trader.

 Advantages and Drawbacks of Copy Trading

-As with PAMM trading, there are a number of key variations to consider prior to engaging in copy trading which may impact your decision.
+There are a number of key points to consider prior to engaging in copy trading.

 - You will have the ability to follow and implement the trades of expert forex traders who possess a proven track record of success.

-- With copy trading, the trading platform will automatically implement your choices, therefore, the workload is very light.
+- The trading platform can automatically implement your choices; therefore, the workload can be reduced.

-- No precise market or forex trading knowledge is required since all of the key decisions are operated through the trading platform and replicated from the signal provider.
+- No precise market or forex trading knowledge is required since all of the key decisions are replicated from the signal provider.

-- You will retain ultimate control over your capital investment and can change the parameters at any time.
+- Ultimate control over capital investment and the ability to change the parameters stays with the investor

 - You are reliant on the continuing success of other traders.
-This is something which can never be guaranteed.
+This is something that can never be guaranteed.

-When conducting objective analysis of PAMM vs copy trading, the first point we must acknowledge is the many similarities between the two.
-Both are effective methods of generating a passive trading income is applied correctly, and they share any of the same attributes.
+Both are effective methods of generating a passive trading income if applied correctly, and they share many of the same attributes.

-Differentiating between the two types and choosing one to progress with will ultimately come down to your personality as an investor along with a number of others factors.
-These other factors will include the offerings of each broker and how they differ in terms of your target.
-Almost every major broker will offer these services.
+Almost every major broker offers these services.
 It is down to you as a trader to conduct sufficient due diligence in balancing fees and commissions against your free time and goals in trading forex.

-As we can see, PAMM vs copy trading is a comparison between to quite similar forms of trading.
-Both are very popular in the current market as people strive to balance increasingly busy lives with forms of investment which can be beneficial.
-It is key though, to understand the nature of both account types and the important caveat remains that no trading is risk free.
+PAMM vs copy trading is a comparison between two quite similar forms of trading.
+Both are very popular in the current market as people strive to balance increasingly busy lives with forms of investment that can be beneficial.
+It is key though, to understand the nature of both account types and the important caveat remains that no trading is risk-free.

-Both of these account types make trading much more accessible to the general public and greatly lower barriers to entry which have often restricted new entrants in the forex market, therefore, whichever option you choose, you will still be reaching new heights in your investment career simply by being involved.
+Both of these account types make trading much more accessible to the general public and greatly lower barriers to entry which have often restricted new entrants in the forex market.